muneerkk66/VitalityApp/README.md

 ┃ ┃ ┃ ┗ 📂Views
 ┗ 📜VitalityApp.swift => The app entry point.
 ```

-* **VitalityApp**(iOS Project): This folder contains the resources, source files and all other miscellaneous files to build the iOS project.
-This folder is further branched into:
-	 The app is completely written in SwiftUI/Combine.

 ## Includes
 * Statement screen with user point card view